bitrise-io/devcenter/_articles/reviews/build-and-deploy-multiple-flavor-apks-to-the-play-store.md

 published: false

 ---
 You can generate, code sign and deploy multiple flavor APKs in one workflow using our `Gradle Runner` step.
 You will need to do some settings to `Sign APK` and `Google Play Deploy` steps - so keep you eyes peeled!
-But first a little recap on the most important terms we will use in this guide.
+But first a little summary on the most important terms we will use in this guide.

 {% include message_box.html type="info" title="About build types, flavors and build variants" content="
 Build types mean the way your build is packaged, for example, compiled as `debug` for debugging or `release` for releasing the app.